Skip to main content

 Keep It Simple 🪄

 Straighten the sheets, smooth the blanket, and arrange the pillows.
-It doesn’t need to look perfect—just neat enough to bring order.
+It doesn’t need to look perfect — just neat enough to bring a sense of order.

 Make It Automatic ⏰

 Link it to waking up: stand, stretch, and make the bed before doing anything else.
-The immediacy removes the chance for procrastination.
+Doing it immediately removes the chance for procrastination.

 Add a Calming Cue 🎶

 Play soft music, open the curtains, or let in fresh air.
-Pairing the habit with something pleasant makes it easier to repeat.
+Pairing the habit with something pleasant makes it easier to repeat daily.

 Involve Fresh Scents 🌿